RECIPE: BUSHWACKER FROZEN COCKTAIL

 Wash and hull the strawberries.
 Slice and put them in a bowl.
 Sprinkle the sugar and salt over the berries and let them sit until juicy, about 1 hour.
 Reserve ½ cup berries and set aside.
 Pour in buttermilk and cream.
 Add a ¼ teaspoon fresh lime juice.
 Use an immersion blender to puree.
 Add the reserved berries.
 Freeze according to the directions on your ice cream maker.

 My mom used to make homemade ice cream for us all the time.
 There was just nothing like it and we’d all fight to get to lick the paddle.
-When I was really young, we had one of those churn kind.
+When I was really young, we had one of those crank kind of ice cream churns.
 I used to think it would never freeze.
-When I got a little older, we graduated to an electric freezer but it did not make as much... a problem for an ice cream loving family of six.
-We would usually have both going at the same time so there was enough for everybody.
+When I got a little older, we graduated to an electric freezer, but it did not make as much... a problem for an ice cream loving family.

-You can add fresh fruit to this recipe if you want but add it in right at the end after you spin the ice cream for best results.
+The vanilla bean is my addition.
+We certainly never had a vanilla bean in our house growing up.
+You can add fresh fruit, chocolate chips, or other flavorings to this recipe if you want but add it in right at the end after you spin the ice cream for best results.

 Mom's Homemade Vanilla Ice Cream Martie Duncan